 Parish/Town Ref.
 No. Address Brief Description Detailed Description Criteria under which asset qualifies for local listing Within conservation area?
-Date added Chieveley 14/00007/LOCAL Milestone 2, Oxford Road, Donnington Milestone on Newbury to Oxford Road extension has some attractive and representative architectural features, including the bay windows and door design, and the interior is also representative of polite architecture.
-The building is already present on the HER.
-The Manor House was also the home for four years of Admiral John Harold Unwin, and from 1970 was the home of Sir John Figgess OBE KBE CMG.
-Little Manor was the home of Lt Colonel Stuart Whitemore Chant- Sempel OBE MC The building is in excellent condition.
-Milestone on Newbury to Oxford Road, opposite the Fox & Hounds, near Donnington.
+Date added something of greater public worth.
+It is in good condition, attractive and well maintained, and is a local landmark because of its position in a well-used recreation area.
+Chieveley 14/00007/LOCAL Milestone 2, Oxford Road, Donnington Milestone on Newbury to Oxford Road Milestone on Newbury to Oxford Road, opposite the Fox & Hounds, near Donnington.
 Erected between 1776 and 1800.
 Milestone is upright and in reasonable condition.
 One of a series of late 18th century milestones on the Newbury to Oxford Road.
 It is rectangular with a ridge top (a design referred to by the Milestone Society as Ilsley gable) and gives the mileage to Newbury (2), Ilsley (7), Abingdon (18) and Oxford (24).
 Other milestones on this road are already nationally listed - the omission of this one appears to be due to the fact that it couldn't be seen at the time (perhaps because it was moved during roadworks, i.e. the construction of the Newbury bypass.
 Architectural or Artistic interest 2 Historic interest 13 No 14/04/2015 Chieveley 16/00003/LOCAL Milestone, Oxford Road, Chieveley Milestone on Newbury to Oxford Road, north east of Chieveley erected 1776-1800 One of a series of late 18th century milestones on the Newbury to Oxford Road.
 It is rectangular with a ridge top (a design referred to by the Milestone Society as Ilsley gable) and gives the mileage to Newbury (5), Ilsley (4), Abingdon (15) and Oxford (21).
 Other milestones on this road are already nationally listed - the omission of this one appears to be due to the fact that it couldn't be seen at the time Architectural or Artistic interest 2 Historic interest 13 No 11/04/2016